 It may also include certain charges, such as laboratory fees, although this is not always the case.
-Tuition is often the single biggest expense your student will face, so it's certainly something to smile about.
-Ultimately, both scholarships aim to provide as much financial aid to as many students as they can reach and it is strongly recommended that you apply each year.
-For example, a full trip based on an athletic scholarship for the institution requires the student to meet certain performance standards, both on and off the field.
+Tuition is often the single biggest expense your student will face, so it's certainly something to be thankful for.
+Ultimately, both full and partial scholarships aim to provide as much financial aid to as many students as possible and it is highly recommended that you apply each year.
+For example, a full scholarship based on an athletic scholarship for the institution requires the student to meet certain performance standards, both on and off the field.
 For college expenses not covered by federal scholarships and loans, College Raptor has partnered with Sallie Mae to offer you loans with excellent repayment options and competitive rates.

 However, it's possible to take that full scholarship and use it to help make college free for your child, as long as you put in the time and energy needed to make it happen.
-Both full and full tuition scholarships share the common goal of financially supporting college students, as this has been a growing concern.
+Both full and partial scholarships share the common goal of financially supporting college students, as this has been a growing concern.
 Full scholarships cover all college expenses, in addition to tuition fees, such as room, meals, and transportation.
 So what exactly does a full scholarship from an institution cover?
 And what will your student be responsible for beyond what is provided to make college truly free?
-While the answer varies by agreement, here is a review of the most typical expenses that can be covered, as well as those that are not included in the box.
+While the answer varies by agreement, here is a review of the most typical expenses that can be covered, as well as those that are not included in the package.
 These scholarships are often referred to as full scholarships or full scholarships, but these terms can also be used informally to refer to scholarships that only cover tuition or tuition plus a limited set of other expenses.

+Expenses Covered by Full ScholarshipsFull scholarships typically cover tuition fees and other related costs such as room and board, textbooks, school supplies, transportation costs, and sometimes even living costs and study abroad fees.
 Costs in this category fall squarely on the student's shoulders for the vast majority of full scholarships.
-If you need to attend a scholarship interview, you should treat this as you would any other formal interview, dressing elegantly and well-prepared with good answers to your potential questions, as well as having some questions ready to ask when invited at the end of the interview.
+If you need to attend a scholarship interview, you should treat this as you would any other formal interview - dressing elegantly and well-prepared with good answers to your potential questions, as well as having some questions ready to ask when invited at the end of the interview.

 Full scholarship recipients can provide a scholarship certificate (scholarship application form is not accepted).
 While the Dean's Honors Scholarship covers all of a student's tuition costs, it doesn't cover the full cost of attending college.